IvLabs/manipulation/mom/Readme.md

 * Implement Newton Tapshon Method to find teh sol of quadratic
 * Finish oussama khatib leacture series
 * Finish Inverse kinematics leacture

+## Date 20-01-2021
+* 1. Work
+* 2. To find Family of motors which to be used for the hardware purpose.
+* 3. Coding language must be same in all.
+* 4. Planning and algorithms...
+     *    learn algorithms and implement.
+     *    CAD model of arm... learn gazebo
+     *    Else work simultaneously in all.